BravishkaSkytano/drafts/_books/dear-diary-1/index.md

+---
-# Dear Diary, Do You Wanna Know A Secret?
+title: "Dear Diary, Do You Wanna Know A Secret?"
+start: 2020
+img: "/assets/img/dddywkas.png"
+---
 > This is hands-down my favorite manuscript right now.
 It is so fun to write and the words just flow from my head onto my paper.
 It is a clean romance story and I think it will be a novella (little novel; longer than a short story and the plot and characters are a bit more detailed/developed).

 All Sasha wanted to do was finish school, get a job she loved, get married, and start a family.
 Unfortunately, getting past school seems impossible.
 Between staying on track with her studies and keeping up with her other activities, graduation couldn’t be farther away.
 But then the Stone’s show up.